hadizadeh-ali/UT_CompArch_MIPS/README.md

 The third CAs is coding a processor, which we believe is inspired by ARM.
 # By who?
 Done by Mohammad Mahdi Moeini Manesh and me.
+# What is this language?
+Is it Arabic?
+No, it's Persian.
+Maybe I'll translate it into English one day.